mablhq/setup-mabl-cli/README.md

 - `version` {string} {optional} The version of the CLI to install.
 Defaults to latest if not specified.
+- `workspace_id` {string} {optional} A workspace id to configure.
+If provided, all future calls to the cli will use this workspace by default.

 ## Environment variables

 - `MABL_API_KEY` {string} {optional} If provided, this action will authenticate with the mabl CLI using the MABL_API_KEY.

-  The MABL_API_KEY should be stored as a repositor secret and pased as in the example below.
+  The MABL_API_KEY should be stored as a repository secret and pased as in the example below.
 Never store your MABL_API_KEY in plain test in your action.

 ## Requirements